⚙ Server configuration#

 Load a backup#

-Syntax: backup load
+Syntax: server-backup load

 Uses the file attached to this message to load a backup, based on the data stored in the file.
 Be sure to send the file in the same message as the command, so that Axobot can easily find it.
 If the bot lacks permissions, it will try to skip this step and write it down in the logs.
 The set of logs is then sent at the end of the procedure.